-(2) Transaction, restructuring and other costs are related to acquisition activities and the restructuring and integration of acquisitions.
-See "Transaction, restructuring and other costs" in the Fourth Quarter MD&A for further details.
+(2) Transaction and other costs for the years ended December 31, 2022 and 2021 are related to acquisition activity, restructuring and the integration of acquisitions.
+This includes the reverse termination fee related to the terminated acquisition of Canexus Corporation.
+See "Transaction, restructuring and other costs" for further details.
 These expenses are included in SD&A and are disclosed in Note 21 of the audited consolidated financial statements as at and for the year ended December 31, 2022 and 2021.

-(3) The weighted average number of shares outstanding for the three months and year ended December 31, 2022 was 231.1 million and 224.9 million respectively (three months and year ended, December 31, 2021 was 206.0 million).
-The weighted average number of shares assumes the exchange of the preferred shares into common shares.
-There were no other dilutive instruments with respect to AOCF per share and AOCF before transaction, restructuring and other costs per share for the three months and year ended December 31, 2022 and 2021.
+(3) The weighted average number of shares outstanding for the year ended December 31, 2022 was 224.9 million (year ended December 31, 2021 was 206.0 million).
+The weighted average number of shares assumes the exchange of the issued and outstanding preferred shares into common shares.
+There were no other dilutive instruments for the year ended December 31, 2022 and 2021.